mikekelly/btc-endgame/README.txt

 https://joekelly100.medium.com/how-to-kill-bitcoin-part-1-is-bitcoin-unstoppable-code-7a1b366f65ee
 https://joekelly100.medium.com/how-to-kill-bitcoin-part-2-no-can-spend-66e59385a4a5

-There is currently no defense for this attack in Bitcoin, as the simulation demonstrates.
+There is currently no defense for this attack in the Bitcoin protocol itself, as the simulation demonstrates.

 The idea of this wargame is to challenge others to develop a defense strategy against the attack, in response to which further attack strategies can be proposed and tested, then a further defense strategy, and so on and so forth.

+Bitcoin users can choose to violate the heaviest chain rule and ignore specific chains they beleive are nefarious.
+Bitcoin Core has an RPC endpoint called `invalidateblock` for this purpose.
+An attacker can shape blocks (with bogus transactions) in order to make identifying nefarious chains harder for users, creating the risk of chainsplits.
+For this reason, it is likely that mechanisms for coordinating invalidateblock between nodes would be necessary.
+At time of writing, the simulated attacker does not bother shaping blocks, mostly to save my time :)

 The intent of this work is to research potential ways to make Bitcoin more robust under attack, and to identify/discuss where there may be limitations or